forcedotcom/sfdx-scanner/docs/_articles/en/v3.x/faq.md

 ### Questions About Languages

 #### Q: What languages does Code Analyzer support?
 By default, Code Analyzer supports code written in Apex, VisualForce, Java, JavaScript, XML, and TypeScript.
-To add support for Lightning Web Components, invoke the `scanner:run` command with `--engine eslint-lwc`.
+To add support for Lightning Web Components, invoke the `scanner run` command with `--engine eslint-lwc`.

 #### Q: How do I get support for additional languages?
 A: Create a request in our [Github repo](https://github.com/forcedotcom/sfdx-scanner).